Atlas975/Notes/Statistics/ProbabilityDistributions/Probability_distributions.md

 ## 7. Skewness and Kurtosis

 - **Skewness:** Describes the asymmetry of the distribution from its mean.
 Positive skew indicates a tail on the right side; negative skew indicates a tail on the left.
+- **Kurtosis:** Measures the 'tailedness' of the distribution.
+High kurtosis indicates a distribution with heavy tails and a sharp peak, while low kurtosis indicates a flatter distribution.